AnyChart/docs.anychart.com/Common_Settings/UI_Controls/Context_Menu.md

 ## Disable

-The Context Menu is enabled by default and if you have no need in the menu you can disable it using {api:anychart.ui.ContextMenu#enabled}.enabled(){api} method with *false* parameter:
+The Context Menu is enabled by default and if you have no need in the menu you can disable it using {api:anychart.ui.ContextMenu#enabled}.enabled(){api} method:

 ```
   var chart = anychart.column();